Abibubble/ms4-lead-shot-hazard/README.md

   * The Upcoming Gigs page will then take this data automatically and display it clearly on the page for users to see.
   * This allows users to keep up with when and where the band will be performing in the future.
   * The data has been formatted for ease of reading for the user.
-  * The date data using the [calendar](https://docs.python.org/3/library/calendar.html) Python module to get the day of the week that the gig falls on, as well as displaying the date in a user-friendly way.
+  * The date data uses the [calendar](https://docs.python.org/3/library/calendar.html) Python module to get the day of the week that the gig falls on, as well as displaying the date in a user-friendly way.

 ![A gig shown on the Upcoming Gigs page, populated from the Songkick API](static/docs/img/gigs.png)